 - Right to Non-Discrimination

-The CCPA also requires that businesses give consumers certain information in a Notice at Collection before or at the point where data collection occurs.
+The CCPA (CPRA) also requires that businesses give consumers certain information in a Notice at Collection before or at the point where data collection occurs.

 This stipulation is usually satisfied by placing a link to the Notice at Collection on a website's homepage, and/or where customers place an order, request services, or enter their personal information.